 FICO offers a FICO Auto Score that's specific to auto lenders.
 If you purchase the FICO Score 1B Report through myFICO.com, you'll get access to 28 variations of your FICO score, including your Auto Score.
 The FICO Auto Score uses a 250 to 900 range, which means the auto lender's credit score could be much higher or lower than the score you check.

-TransUnion offers CreditVision which is tailored for auto lenders, financing companies and dealers.
-The score ranges from 300 to 850 and helps predict the likelihood of a 60 day delinquency within the first 24 months of a new auto loan.
+TransUnion offers CreditVision, which is tailored for auto lenders, financing companies, and dealers.
+The score ranges from 300 to 850 and helps predict the likelihood of 60-day delinquency within the first 24 months of a new auto loan.

 Changes in Your Credit Report Information